Category: God Written by Jim Denison

 - Therefore God does not exist.

 Since theodicy is a problem as old as the Garden of Eden and the flood of Noah, Christian theologians have wrestled with it all through the history of our faith.
-Five basic approaches have been proposed most often.
+Six basic approaches have been proposed most often.

 The spiritual warfare model